Purdue Grand Prix Simulator (KRP Custom Track Mod)

 I led the end-to-end design, development, and testing of the simulator.
 This included modeling the circuit from scratch, researching accurate topographic data, integrating performance telemetry tools, and facilitating feedback loops with student drivers.
 I also acted as the primary liaison between the project and Purdue Grand Prix teams, gathering user insights and coordinating future training applications.
 My role required a fusion of technical 3D design skills, game engine knowledge, motorsport fundamentals, and user-centered design thinking.

-I also spoke with representatives from Williams Racing, such as Alexander Albon (F1 Driver), James Urwin (Trackside Systems Engineer), and Luke Browning (Academy Driver), for insights into driving realism elements, track characteristics, and sim-based performance analysis.
+I also spoke with representatives from Williams Racing, such as Alexander Albon (F1 Driver) and Luke Browning (Academy Driver), for insights into driving realism elements, track characteristics, and sim-based performance analysis.
 Aided by such input, decisions about elevation complexity, surface reactivity, and optimal race lines were made.

 My work needed to combine technical 3D design proficiency, game engine experience, motorsport basics, and user-centric design thinking.